adilBaigSCE/SCE-Innovation-Lab/README.md

 Interview focus of each of these are as follows:

 ## ![Question 1](Question_1.ipynb)
-* Algorithmic abstraction and dynamism:
+* Algorithmic abstraction
-    * How can you write a dynamic plotting code that can take into account the changing X,Y,Z faces and intersecting line co-ordinates
-* Algoritmic Dynamism
-*
+* Algorithmic dynamism
+* Depth perception & spatial projection